MorteSil/FalconDatabase/README.md

 ***** Read Carefully *****

-TODO: Initial Refactor complete and all files read correctly.
-Save Testing is still in progress (See above, unit testing tough without the original XSD documents).
-DO NOT use your real files.
-Update: Save functions appear to be working correctly for all file types.
-Further testing being conducted to verify output is 100% valid for use in the game.
+TODO: Save Functions are passing unit tests for accurate input/output matching.
+Functional tests in the game under way.

 TODO: Read/Write functions for binary and text proto are WIP (~70%)